 - Explain the project in a sentence or two (what it is, how it operates, etc.);

 - Explain what inspires you about the project (i.e. what you find interesting or admirable);

 - Critique the project: describe how it might have been more effective; discuss some of the intriguing possibilities that it suggests, or opportunities that it missed; explain what you think the creator(s) got right, and how they got it right.

 - Research the project’s chain of influences.
 Dig up the ‘deep background’, and compare the project with related work or prior art, if appropriate.
 What sources inspired the creator this project?
 What was “their” Looking Outwards?

-- Title your blog post(s) consistently, with the title YourName-LookingOutwards-1, etc.
+- Title your blog post(s) consistently, with the title YourName-LookingOutwards-01, etc.

 - Demonstrate familiarity with historic and/or contemporary new-media projects relevant to that student’s specific research interests;

-- Demonstrate familiarity with new-media projects that exemplify cultural practices that use widely-used arts-engineering toolkits and/or with specific technologies.
+- Demonstrate familiarity with new-media projects that exemplify cultural practice with widely-used arts-engineering toolkits and/or with specific technologies.